 Before you can schedule alternative testing:

 - You must be eligible for this accommodation.

 - You and your instructor must have discussed your Approved Academic Accommodation (AAA) letter to confirm whether or not you need the testing center to proctor the test.

 As soon as you know your instructor wants the testing center to proctor your exams, have your course syllabus ready and log in to schedule as soon as possible.

 - In the My Accommodations section, select Alternative Testing.

 - If your instructor has filled out an alternative testing agreement form, you should be able to select your class from the list.
 Select the class and click on the Schedule an Exam button.

 - Next, select the exam type and specify the date, time, campus, and accommodations that are appropriate for the class.
-Note that if your class meets in the later part of the day or on the weekend, use the “PCC Extended Hours” location when scheduling your testing center appointment.
+Note that if your exam is to be taken or in the later part of the day or on the weekend, or in a location that is not a PCC campus, you can use the “PCC Extended Hours” option when scheduling your testing center appointment.

 - Click Add Exam Request to complete your request.
 Repeat until you have scheduled all your exams for the term.
 You should receive an email confirmation that you request has been submitted.

 - Testing Center staff will send you a second email confirming your exam after they have reviewed and approved your request.